philiplee15/LoneCoin/README.md

-LoneCoin represnts the invidual investor over the market
+LoneCoin
 =====================================
+$LONE represents the invidual not the market.
 More to come soon.

 Why LoneCoin?
 ---------------------